 Eight great tips to look after your dog on the beach

-3. Give your dog a collar: A collar is vital, along with an ID tag – preferably a micro chipped one – in case they decide to walk off and get lost.
+- Give your dog a collar: A collar is vital, along with an ID tag – preferably a micro chipped one – in case they decide to walk off and get lost.
 Make sure that your dog has a nylon lead and collar as it’s a fabric that won’t get destroyed by the seawater.

 - Don’t assume your dog can swim: Dogs aren’t born professional swimmers, so you shouldn’t assume they are.
 While some breeds are naturally good swimmers, others aren’t.
 If your dog isn’t used to swimming, be sure they don’t go out of their depth in the sea.
 If you are concerned about your dog’s swimming ability, there are doggie life jackets available so you relax while your pet has fun in the water. `

 Where are the dog friendly beaches in the UK?

 As a dog owner it’s essential that you choose a dog friendly beach and to help you choose the best one, here’s a list of 10 dog friendly beaches in the UK